Sound Diffusers 101: Free DIY Diffuser Designs

 - The Stepfractal™ (called B2-Frac in the thesis), which offers better diffusion but is less DIY friendly.
 This was designed by optimizing diffuser modules in an aperiodic array (explained in Chapter 7 of the thesis).
 Next, the optimized module’s shape was used to generate fractal geometries.
 Fractals are an elegant way to extend the bandwidth of the diffuser (improving its ability to scatter sound at higher frequencies).

-The Diffractal® by RPG® inspired me to optimize simple diffuser modules that can be easily fractalized.
+The Diffractal® by RPG® (a nested broadband QRD diffuser) inspired me to optimize simple diffuser panels that can be easily fractalized.
 To protect the open source status of these stepped diffuser designs, I’ve licensed them under Creative Commons.
 These sound diffusers are free for you to build and use, but please don’t manufacture them with the intent of selling them.

 DIY Sound Diffusers: Free Blueprints